gucci-ninja/Soft-Eng-Lecture-Notes/4A/4AA4/README.md

 #### How to find a Schedule with Flow Graph
 - max flow is sum of capacities

+#### Job Splitting in Flow Daigram
+- have 2 arrows for the job and divide the execution based on the split

 #### Cyclic Execution Advantages
-- cyclic executives are very simple
+- cyclic executives are very simple all you need is a table
+- system is predictable and finite
+- no race conditions or deadlock
 - dispatching task is as simple as making a function call
+- lack of scheduling anomalies

-#### CE DIsadvantages
+#### CE Disadvantages
-- they are brittle
+- they are brittle, any change means you have to redo the table
+- F can become very large, implies mode changes may have log latency
+- release times of tasks must be fixed
+- slicing tasks is hard and error prone
 - they don't deal well with change

+#### Summary
+- Cyclic executives is a major s/w architecture in embedded
+- used a lot for safety critical systems
+- simple and predictable is good
+- need to do a lot of offline computation to come up with one of these bad boys

 ## Day 9 - Sept 24, 2019
 - office hours thursday sept 26 10-11am